Birendranath Sasmal: Legal career

-Revolutionary activities
+Political activities

-For political reasons, Midnapore district was proposed to divided into two by British Raj and Biren Sasmal started protesting against it.
+For political reasons, Midnapore district was proposed to divided into two by British Raj and Deshapran started protesting against it.
 He toured the region and organised protest movements.
 The proposal for partition was withdrawn.
 He started practising law at Calcutta High Court in 1904.
 In 1913 leaving Calcutta High Court, Birendranath practiced in Midnapore District Court for a few years but later he again joined the High Court.
 In the High Court, he defended the accused in the Chittagong Armed Robbery case.
-He was jailed for nine-month by British Raj for calling a general strike during the visit of King George V to British India.
+He was jailed for nine months by the British Raj for calling a general strike during the visit of King George V to British India.
 During his stay at Presidency Jail he wrote his autobiography named Sroter Trina.
-He considered politics to be synonymous with social welfare and took a pivotal role as a relief worker during the Midnapore floods of 1913, 1920, 1926 and 1933.
+He was nationally very well known during the Indian freedom movement and had direct correspondences with leaders such as Motilal Nehru and Madan Mohan Malaviya.